Writ3r/pyFolderLock/README.md

 ## Ways to use
 - import pyFolderLock's FolderEncryptor or MultiFolderEncryptor, build the object, and run it.
 - call the [project cli file](https://github.com/Writ3r/pyFolderLock/blob/main/pyFolderLock/pyFolderLockCli.py) with stated args

+## License
+This is released under an MIT license.
+See the [LICENSE](https://github.com/Writ3r/pyFolderLock/blob/main/LICENSE.txt) file in this repository for more information.